odoo/documentation/legal/terms/enterprise.rst

 programming language (Python, Javascript, etc.) or data format (XML, CSV, etc.), excluding blank lines and comment lines.

-Odoo SA reserves the right to reject an upgrade request for third-party modules under the above conditions if the quality of the source code of those modules is too low, or if these modules constitute an interface with third-party software or systems.
+Twenty20 SA reserves the right to reject an upgrade request for third-party modules under the above conditions if the quality of the source code of those modules is too low, or if these modules constitute an interface with third-party software or systems.
 The upgrade of such modules will subject to a separate offer, outside of this Agreement.